Zhen Wang / 王震

 PDF / Code / Slides / Poster

 How to transfer multi-task knowledge from pre-training to niche downstream tasks, such as entity tracking on the procedural text?
-We show that you can reach STOA performance by simply fine-tuning T5 but with specialized QA prompt and task-specific decoding.
+We show that you can reach STOA performance by simply fine-tuning T5 but with specialized QA prompts and task-specific decoding.

 |